cschneider/Karaf-Tutorial/docs/01/index.md

 Without any useful application Karaf is a nice but useless container.
 So let´s create our first application.
 The good news is that creating an OSGi application is quite easy and\\
 maven can help a lot.
 The difference to a normal maven project is quite small.
 To write the application I recommend to use Eclipse 4 with the m2eclipse plugin which is installed by default on current versions.

-Get the source code from the (Karaf-Tutorial repo at github)[https://github.com/cschneider/Karaf-Tutorial/tree/master/tasklist].
+Get the source code from the [Karaf-Tutorial repo at github](https://github.com/cschneider/Karaf-Tutorial/tree/master/tasklist).

 	git clone https://github.com/cschneider/Karaf-Tutorial.git

-or download the sample project from [https://github.com/cschneider/Karaf-Tutorial/zipball/master] and extract to a directory.
+or download the sample project from (https://github.com/cschneider/Karaf-Tutorial/zipball/master) and extract to a directory.

 Import into Eclipse